yiweidang/GenAI-Phase-2/README.md

 # GenAI-Phase-2

-Easy Calculator
+**Easy Calculator**
-all css and javascript in html file if necessary, css and javascript code can be palced separately in other files
+all css and javascript in html file, if necessary, css and javascript code can be palced separately in other files